Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Mark Whitacre’s whistleblowing centered on the corporate world, rather than the world of government and military.
-His revelations about price fixing in the animal feed industry exposed a cartel which spanned the globe.
+His revelations about price-fixing in the animal feed industry exposed a cartel that spanned the globe.
 Whitacre’s story is particularly interesting, as his whistleblowing coincided with him being exposed personally for fraud and embezzlement.

 Mark Whitacre was born in 1957.
 He grew up in a small village called Morrow in Warren County.
 He married his “high school sweetheart,” Ginger Gilbert, in 1979, and they have three children.